 Morning registration will take place at the start of school at 8.30am.
 Any student arriving after this time will be marked as 'late'.
-The registers will remain open until 9.30am.
-If a student arrives between 8.30am and 9.30am, they must sign in at Student Reception, and will receive a 15 minute SLT late detention at lunchtime on the same day.
-If a student is late more than once in a week, they will be set a 60 minute SLT detention after school on Friday.
+The registers will remain open until 9.00am.
+If a student arrives between 8.30am and 9.00am, they must sign in at Student Reception, and will receive a 15 minute SLT late detention at lunchtime on the same day.
+If a student is late twice or more within a week, they will be set a 60 minute Middle Leaders detention after school.

-Any student arriving after 9.30am will be marked as having an unauthorised absence, this will result in a 2 hour Principal Detention on Saturday, unless there is an acceptable explanation.
+Any student arriving after 9.00am will be marked as having an unauthorised absence, this will result in a 90 minute SLT detention on a Friday unless there is an acceptable explanation.
 The acceptability of this reason is determined by the school.
 In cases, for example, where the absence at registration was for attending an early morning medical appointment, the appropriate authorised absence code will be entered.